Graduating students are eligible for a number of graduation awards:

 Nominations for the Chancellor's Medal may be made by any staff member of the University, by another student or by a member of the University Alumni (a student cannot self-nominate).
 Nominees need to meet the following criteria:

-- has completed their program and will graduate in September;
+- have completed their program and will graduate in April 2018;

 - clearly demonstrates a distinguished contribution to University life and/or the community which is above and beyond any requirements for their award program;

-- has completed at least two-thirds of their graduating program via study with USC;
+- have completed at least two-thirds of their graduating program via study with USC;

-- has not previously been awarded a Chancellor's Medal.
+- have not previously been awarded a Chancellor's Medal.